UniversityOfHelsinkiCS/lomake/README.md

 You can see redux example using apiConnection in client/components/MessageComponent.

 ## Questions
 Tilannekuvalomake has various sets of questions in separate files.
-All question files are in the format of an array of `Section` objects.
+All question files are in the format of an array of `Section` objects and can be found under client/questionData/.

 ### Yearly assessment

-The current questions of the yearly assessment (vuosiseuranta) form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).
+The current questions of the yearly assessment (vuosiseuranta) form can be found in **yearlyQuestions.json**.

 ### Evaluation

-The current questions of the evaluation (katselmus) form can be found in [evaluationQuestions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/evaluationQuestions.json).
+The current questions of the evaluation (katselmus) form can be found in **evaluationQuestions.json**.

 ### Degree reform

-The current questions of the degree reform forms can be found in degreeReformIndividualQuestions.json and degreeReformQuestions.json.
+The current questions of the degree reform forms can be found in **degreeReformIndividualQuestions.json** and **degreeReformQuestions.json**.

 **Section**